 Kiawah Island Water Activities for Up-close Adventures

-The top Kiawah Island water activities explore the area’s 10 miles of beaches and remote areas in South Carolina only seen via boats, canoes and kayaks.
-Kiawah serves as a popular barrier island located only 25 miles south of Charleston in between the Kiawah River and Atlantic Ocean.
-This location appeals to water lovers of all ages, and families will find several exciting ways to see the area.
-Read more about our top picks for the top Kiawah water activities.
+Top Kiawah Island water activities explore the area’s 10 miles of beaches and remote areas in South Carolina only seen via boats, canoes and kayaks.
+Located only 25 miles south of Charleston, Kiawah serves as a popular barrier island situated in between the Kiawah River and Atlantic Ocean.
+This location appeals to water lovers of all ages, and travelers will find several exciting ways to see the area.
+Read more about the top Kiawah water activities.

 Start at the Beach